shaehnel/opentelemetry-web/README.md

 with different plugins and setup to instrument your JavaScript code running in the browser.

 ## Modification by Sebastian
-Puprose of the repository: Add example with OpenTelemetry logging.
+Purpose of the repository: Add example with OpenTelemetry logging.

-To start collector and prometheus, run:
+To start the Open Telemetry collector, Zipkin and Prometheus, run:

 ```sh
 cd docker